 Black and white is interpretive.

 I had another image in mind for prompt week, but spent the afternoon climbing with a friend who has a massive lycra fetish.
-I don’t “dress to impress” him as I don’t wish to lead him on, but it did remind me of a picture I took a while back.
-They are the same capris I wore when we went kayaking and I hadn’t known about his taste in clothing!
+I don’t “dress to impress” as I don’t wish to lead him on, but it did remind me of a picture I took a while back.
+This picture.
+They are the same capris I wore when we went kayaking and I hadn’t realised about his taste in clothing!
+I was accused of being a tease, but my attire was not for his benefit, just my own comfort.

 The picture I remembered was a pre-run image, curves encased in bright, tight lycra.
 Never meant for here, just a moment of pride that I wanted to share with Sir.
 The colourful original is a really cheerful photo, but it doesn’t take much imagination to see the happy woman who wears them.